 A key element in the “fun factor” is often described as a “rock, paper, scissors” mechanic.
-At its simplest, Unit A is vulnerable to Unit B which is Vulnerable to Unit C. But modern iterations will consist of complex layers involving, perhaps multiple cycles of units, multiple resources, and new technologies.
-The quantity versus quality trade-off is often a key mechanic, forcing players to choose between producing more units, or investing in technology to produce fewer, but better, units often later in the came.
+At its simplest, Unit A is vulnerable to Unit B which is vulnerable to Unit C. But modern iterations will consist of complex layers involving, perhaps multiple cycles of units, multiple resources, and new technologies.
+The quantity versus quality trade-off is often a key mechanic, forcing players to choose between producing more units, or investing in technology to produce fewer, but better, units, often later in the game.

 Even in some of its earliest iterations, the genre used “realistic” or “historical” settings, in ways that were integral to gameplay.
 However, I would credit Company of Heroes as an early attempt to cross over from the “RTS” genre into the “wargames” genre, particularly for the 20th century battlefield.

 I’m probably heavily biased by my own personal experience.
 I found both the Company of Heroes series and the Theatre of War series when searching for something beyond the first iteration of the Combat Mission games.